yuzie007/mpltern/docsrc/notes_for_implementation.rst

 In Matplotlib, to use ``Axes3D`` one has to import ``mpl_toolkits.mplot3d.Axes3D``, as described in the `Matplotlib mplot3d tutorial <https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html>`_.
-In Mpltern, however, it is decided NOT to follow this way due to the increase of the typing effort.
+In mpltern, however, it is decided NOT to follow this way due to the increase of the typing effort.
 Instead, ``TernaryAxes`` is available by just importing ``mpltern``.
-While in most cases Mpltern tries to follow the ways of Matplotlib, this is one of the exceptions.
+While in most cases mpltern tries to follow the ways of Matplotlib, this is one of the exceptions.

 ``Axis``